acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 Exploring the whole variability space can strengthen the results and conclusions, and I will be interested to hear about other possible experiments to perform in the future.
 What is sure is that we, collectively, need to share more data and experiments to have a better understanding of the situation.
 I ~~will~~ release data and source code ~~in the following days:~~ https://github.com/acherm/gptchess

+PS: I'm taking the liberty of editing this blog post to fix typos, clarify some points, and even expand the content.
+You can track edits and commits here: https://github.com/acherm/acherm.github.io

 *Acknowledgements*.
 I would like to thank Paul Calcraft and Gary Marcus for their feedbacks, reviews, and discussions.